2D and 3D mapping

 Creation of 3D terrain models with drones

-The experts at L.A WWIC.Ltd is responsible for planning and managing projects in the field of geographical information, the aerial surveying of terrain and the creation of aerial photographs and two- and three-dimensional terrain or elevation models with the appropriate GIS software.
+The experts at L.A WWIC (TIANJIN) CO., LDT is responsible for planning and managing projects in the field of geographical information, the aerial surveying of terrain and the creation of aerial photographs and two- and three-dimensional terrain or elevation models with the appropriate GIS software.

 Use of STATE-OF-THE-ART lidar scanners